-The interconnection between the aviation sector and emerging technologies is one of the few reasons why millennials are pursuing a career in MRO.
-A recent report issued by the U.S. Government Accountability Office last year confirms that the aerospace industry, including the maintenance sector, is experiencing a relatively insignificant aviation workforce shortage, the hiring level being predicted to remain steady over the next 10 years.
+The interconnection between the aviation sector and emerging technologies is just one of the reasons why millennials are pursuing a career in MRO.
+A recent report issued by the U.S. Government Accountability Office (GAO) confirms that the aerospace industry, including the maintenance sector, is experiencing a relatively insignificant aviation workforce shortage with the hiring level being predicted to remain steady over the next 10 years.

 But are the new workers the digital natives they claim to be?
 Are they really able to learn how to use new technologies within days, without extensive training?
 To prove their knowledge, abilities, and skills, the “kids” considering a career in aircraft maintenance engineering can participate in the contests organized by AMC.

-By using the natural-born tech talents and skills of millennial workers, and allowing them to express their ideas and opinions freely, a MRO company can improve every aspect of its business, from the MRO software solution it uses to the profit margin.
+By using the natural-born tech talents and skills of millennial workers and allowing them to express their ideas and opinions freely, an MRO company can improve every aspect of its business, from the MRO software solution it uses to the profit margin.

 However, to make the most of the new aviation workforce, going beyond interactive collaboration and digital transparency is a must.
 How can you do that?
-For one, a smooth transition from current practices to a new work culture, preferred by millennials, will help transform the work experience for young employees, which will ultimately translate into a higher employee retention rate and superior work output.
-One way to achieve all these is to redefine your business strategy, embrace workforce mobility concepts (BYOD, BYOC, BYON, and BYOA), adopt new management practices that focus on individual employee roles and stimulate employee involvement in decision making, and identify new employee needs and wants, as they become trends.
+For one, a smooth transition from current practices to a new work culture preferred by millennials will help transform the work experience for young employees, which will ultimately translate into a higher employee retention rate and superior work output.
+A few ideas to achieve all these is to redefine your business strategy, embrace workforce mobility concepts (BYOD, BYOC, BYON, and BYOA), adopt new management practices that focus on individual employee roles, stimulate employee involvement in decision making, and identify new employee needs and wants as they become trends.

-By simply understanding millennials, tweaking your business approach and vision constantly, and implementing advanced technologies, your organization will be able not only to capture the attention of millennials, but also to attract, retain, and turn them into a highly skilled, powerful aviation workforce that can empower your businesses for long-term success.
+By simply understanding millennials, tweaking your business approach and vision constantly, and implementing advanced technologies, your organization will be able to not only capture the attention of millennials, but also retain and turn them into a highly-skilled, powerful aviation workforce that can empower and equip your business for long-term success.